John Porter (settler)

-John Porter was an early colonist in New England and a signer of the Portsmouth Compact, establishing the first government in what became the Colony of Rhode Island and Providence Plantations.
+John Porter (c.1605–1674) was an early colonist in New England and a signer of the Portsmouth Compact, establishing the first government in what became the Colony of Rhode Island and Providence Plantations.
 He joined the Roxbury church with his wife Margaret in 1633, but few other records are found of him while in the Massachusetts Bay Colony until he became involved with John Wheelwright and Anne Hutchinson during what is known as the Antinomian Controversy.
 He and many others were disarmed for signing a petition in support of Wheelwright and were compelled to leave the colony.
 Porter joined a group of more than 20 men in signing the Portsmouth Compact for a new government, and they settled on Rhode Island where they established the town of Portsmouth.
 Here Porter became very active in civic affairs, serving on numerous committees over a period of two decades and being elected for several terms as Assistant, Selectman, and Commissioner.
 He was named in Rhode Island's Royal Charter of 1663 as one of the ten Assistants to the Governor.

 In 1658, Porter joined several others in purchasing a large tract of land on the west side of Narragansett Bay, called the Pettaquamscutt Purchase, which became South Kingstown, Rhode Island.
 He eventually moved to his new land, leaving his aging wife behind.
 She sued for support, and the sympathetic court impounded Porter's estate until he made restitution, which he did within a few months.
 Porter later had a relationship with Herodias Gardiner, the former common-law wife of George Gardiner; he was charged with cohabiting with her but was acquitted.
 He might not have married her, but she did cosign several deeds with him in 1671.

 Porter had only one known child, Hannah, who married a son of Portsmouth Compact signer Samuel Wilbore.
 His step-daughter Sarah Odding married compact signer Philip Sherman.